 - If witnesses (such as mail deliverers) testify to having seen the dog be aggressive

-In these jurisdictions, courts may find the owner should have known their dog was dangerous if the dog breed is considered dangerous (for example, a pit bull or Doberman).
+It’s worth noting that some states regard entire dog breeds as dangerous.
+In these jurisdictions, courts may conclude that the owner should have known their dog was dangerous simply because of their breed (commonly pit bulls or Dobermans).

 A dog or other animal owner could also be liable through negligence.
 Essentially, negligence means acting recklessly or without appropriate care.

-There are four general elements to prove in a negligence claim:
+There are four elements to prove in a negligence claim:

 - Duty.
 The animal owner was responsible for ensuring the animal was safe or safely contained.

 - Breach.
 The owner failed in that duty.
-For example, by failing to warn others about the animal, or keeping it unleashed so it could attack people.
+For example, they failed to warn others about the animal, or didn’t keep it leashed.

 - Cause.
 The owner’s failure to keep the animal contained is what caused harm to someone.

 - Damages.
-Someone was harmed by the owner’s failure to keep the animal safe.
+Someone was actually harmed by the owner’s failure to keep the animal secure.
 Harms include injuries, medical expenses, emotional distress, and lost wages.